rsspp/experiments/README.md

 1:pci=0000:17:00.1
 1:mac=50:6b:4b:43:88:cb
 ```
-It is easer to have NPF in an NFS or other mechanism to share a similar folder between the two maxhines.
-If not, uncomment nfs=0 at the bottom of the file.
+It is easer to have NPF in an NFS or other mechanism to share a similar folder between the two machines, under the same path.
+If you don't have such a setup, uncomment nfs=0 at the bottom of the file.

 Then, define the required variables to find NPF from this repository in includes/Makefile.inc.
 Specifically do not forget to define roles, such as SERVER=server1 and CLIENT=server0.